pymupdf/PyMuPDF/docs/page.rst

       pair: fontsize; addFreetextAnnot
       pair: rect; addFreetextAnnot
       pair: rotate; addFreetextAnnot
+      pair: align; addFreetextAnnot

-   .. method:: addFreetextAnnot(rect, text, fontsize=12, fontname="helv", text_color=0, fill_color=1, rotate=0)
+   .. method:: addFreetextAnnot(rect, text, fontsize=12, fontname="helv", text_color=0, fill_color=1, rotate=0, align=TEXT_ALIGN_LEFT)

       PDF only: Add text in a given rectangle.

       :arg rect_like rect: the rectangle into which the text should be inserted.
 Text is automatically wrapped to a new line at box width.
 Lines not fitting into the box will be invisible.

-      :arg str text: the text.
-May contain any Latin characters.
+      :arg str text: the text. *(New in v1.17.0)* May contain any mixture of Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters.
+The respective required font is automatically determined.
       :arg float fontsize: the font size.
 Default is 12.
       :arg str fontname: the font name.
 Default is "Helv".
 Accepted alternatives are "Cour", "TiRo", "ZaDb" and "Symb".
 The name may be abbreviated to the first two characters, like "Co" for "Cour".
-Lower case is also accepted.
-Since MuPDF v1.16, **bold or italic** variants of the fonts are **no longer accepted**.
-A user-contributed script provides a circumvention for this restriction -- see section *Using Buttons and JavaScript* in chapter :ref:`FAQ`.
+Lower case is also accepted. *(Changed in v1.16.0)* Bold or italic variants of the fonts are **no longer accepted**.
+A user-contributed script provides a circumvention for this restriction -- see section *Using Buttons and JavaScript* in chapter :ref:`FAQ`. *(New in v1.17.0)* The actual font to use is now determined on a by-character level, and all required fonts (or sub-fonts) are automatically included.
+Therefore, you should rarely ever need to care about this parameter and let it default (except you insist on a serifed font for your non-CJK text parts).
       :arg sequence,float text_color: *(new in version 1.16.0)* the text color.
 Default is black.

       :arg sequence,float fill_color: *(new in version 1.16.0)* the fill color.
 Default is white.
+      :arg int align: *(new in version 1.17.0)* text alignment, one of TEXT_ALIGN_LEFT, TEXT_ALIGN_CENTER, TEXT_ALIGN_RIGHT - justify is not supported.

       :arg int rotate: the text orientation.
 Accepted values are 0, 90, 270, invalid entries are set to zero.